liuliu/ccv/doc/bbf.md

 Accuracy-wise:

-I wrote a little script called validator.rb that can check the output of bbfdetect against ground truth, before run the script, you need to do some house-cleaning work on the result.txt:
+I wrote a little script called bbfvldr.rb that can check the output of bbfdetect against ground truth, before run the script, you need to do some house-cleaning work on the result.txt: